What Do Instructional Designer or Technologist Do?

 - Develop master course documentation or manuals according to applicable accreditation, certification, or other requirements.

-Instructional Designers and Technologists state the following job skills are important in their day-to-day work.
+When polled, Instructional Designers and Technologists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.